sarkhanj/Web-Scraping-Letterboxd/README.md

 scrapy crawl movie -O ENTER_FILE_NAME_HERE.json.

 All the diary data will be stored in that file.
 You might need a python virtual environment to run the code.

+## Included Examples
+There're are two ready JSON files in the repository, they show how the scraped data should look.
+One of them is from my personal Letterboxd diary ;)